pslib-cz/2022-p2a-mme-pppp-StepanKakes/README.md

 <img src="https://github.com/pslib-cz/2022-p2a-mme-pppp-StepanKakes/blob/main/20230606_184432.jpg" alt="Image" width="300">
 12. Solder the USB-C connector to the input terminals of the voltage converter module, ensuring the polarity is correct.
 <img src="https://github.com/pslib-cz/2022-p2a-mme-pppp-StepanKakes/blob/main/20230606_185906.jpg" alt="Image" width="300">
-14. Test the light by turning on the power source, If it blows up you're just stupid idiot and you fucked it up.
+14. Test the light by turning on the power source.

 # Price Calculation for Stand Realization
 ## Components and Prices